Abdul Ghani Saheb Saudagar

-Nawab Abdul Ghani Saheb (1843-1897) was a notable figure in the western Indian city of Kolhapur, located in the state of Maharashtra.
+Nawab Abdul Ghani Saheb (1843–1897) was a notable figure in the western Indian city of Kolhapur, located in the Bombay Presidency.
 He is described as having been a very enterprising trader and businessman, investing his time and wealth in developmental activities.
 In addition to his entrepreneurial life, Sahab engaged in services for both his community and his home country.
-Nawab Saheb was also involved with the establishment of educational opportunities for his fellow citizens, and in the year 1290 Hijri (1873 CE), he established a "dini madrasa" (an Islamic school, imparting education in Arabic, Islamic Studies, Persian and History) that was subsequently named the Madrasa Nawabia Islamia.
+Nawab Saheb was also involved with the establishment of educational opportunities for his fellow citizens, and in the year 1290 Hijri (1873 CE), he established a "dini madrasa" (an Islamic school, imparting education in Arabic, Islamic studies, Persian and History) that was subsequently named the Madrasa Nawabia Islamia.

 Nawab Saheb was a prolific businessman and was eventually awarded a Certificate by the Resident State of Hyderabad on behalf of the British monarchy, then under the reign of Queen Victoria.

 Three historic convocations (Ijlas-e-Dastarbandi) of the Madrasa took place.